Why Family Patterns Repeat

 Often the same emotional themes appear across multiple generations, even when family members consciously want different outcomes.

-Family Constellations explores how unresolved experiences, unconscious loyalty, attachment dynamics, and exclusion may continue influencing later generations in ways that are often difficult to see.
+Family Constellations explores how unresolved experiences, unconscious loyalty, belonging, exclusion, interruption, and family roles may continue influencing later generations in ways that are often difficult to see.

 Families Carry More Than Genetics